2014 raid on Idlib city: Rebel attack

 Rebels from the al-Nusra Front launched an attack on Idlib city and al-Mastouma overnight in order to cut off the city from the south.
 During this attack, suicide cars were detonated at four Army checkpoints surrounding the city, killing "dozens" of soldiers, while rebels captured Tell al-Mastouma.
 The Army later recaptured the hill.
 According to the SOHR, 10 soldiers and nine rebels were killed on the hill.
 The rebels also managed to infiltrate the city and seized the governor mansion and the police headquarters with help from members of the local police and people’s committees.
 They took advantage of a power cut before dawn according to the Idlib police chief.
 These buildings were recaptured by pro-government forces later that day after the rebels pulled out of the city.
+It is believed that the rebels beheaded at least 70 soldiers (including army officers) in the two buildings they were holding, before pulling out.
 According to an opposition activist in the city, the rebels continue to hold the surrounding checkpoints that they took in morning.

 According to the SOHR, at least 20 pro-government fighters, 15 rebels and four civilians were killed during the operation, while Al-Masdar placed the death toll at 21 government fighters (17 NDF and 4 Army) and 70 rebel fighters.
 Casualties among insurgents include a Jund al-Aqsa sleeper cell, which was discovered after the military intercepted rebel radio communications, and local rebel commanders.
 Al-Nusra Front claimed that it also had cut off the city, captured 12 soldiers and seized two tanks during the operation.